crawl/crawl/crawl-ref/INSTALL.md

   build process, but will not stop the build from working.  `fresh.bat` inside the MSVC folder will clear these files, making sure `tilegen.exe` stops the build process if it fails.

+## Android

+The android build is done within Android Studio, or at the command line via gradle.
+See [docs/develop/android.txt](docs/develop/android.txt) for details.

 ## Advanced